jojozhuang/jojozhuang.github.io/_note/dsa/data-structure-lfu-cache.md

 * Increase the frequency of this node by one.
 Move it to proper position of the linked list.
 * Return the value.

-## 2. Implementation
-### 2.1 Custom Node
+### 2.3 Built With Custom Node
-The following code implements LFU based on custom nodes.
+The following code is the implementation of LFU based on custom nodes.
 The node is defined as follows.
 ```java
 public class Node {
     public int value;